Skip to main content

 ISAs are not tax-advantaged under US law.
 Income and gains inside an ISA must still be reported to the IRS (the US government agency that collects taxes), which can lead to unexpected tax bills.

-Similarly, many non-US domiciled funds such as exchange-traded funds (ETFs) - a fund that tracks a group of assets and trades on the stock market like an individual stock - are also classified as PFICs (Passive Foreign Investment Companies), which attract punitive US tax treatment.
+Similarly, many non-US domiciled funds such as exchange-traded funds (ETFs) - a fund that tracks a group of assets and trades on the stock market like an individual stock - are also classified as Passive Foreign Investment Companies (PFICs) which attract punitive US tax treatment.

 Believing that keeping assets in the US guarantees UK compliance

-The UK taxes global income and gains, so investments need to work under both US and UK rules, unless you qualify for the Foreign Income and Gains Regime, which can exempt certain overseas income for people who’ve recently moved to the UK.
+The UK taxes global income and gains, so investments need to work under both US and UK rules, unless you qualify for the Foreign Income and Gains Regime, which can exempt certain overseas income and gains for expats who’ve recently moved to the UK.

 Overlooking currency risk